-2.1.4 Describe three characteristics of employees from each of the groups

-(AR): They experience a more relaxed work environment.
-Thought some are considered lazy, many are hard workers.
-They enjoy have relationships with fellow employees.
-Much of the workforce may have more than one job at any one time.
+2.1.4 Describe three characteristics of employees from each of the groups workforce may have more than one job at any one time.
 Argentines work long hours, , are committed and helpful, and can be very loyal and warm.
 Punctuality is not common.